putyourlightson/craft-elements-panel/README.md

 ## License

-This plugin is licensed for free under the MIT License.
+This plugin requires a free commercial license available through the [Craft Plugin Store](https://plugins.craftcms.com/elements-panel).

 ## Requirements

-This plugin requires [Craft CMS](https://craftcms.com/) 3.0.0 or later, or 4.0.0 or later.
+This plugin requires [Craft CMS](https://craftcms.com/) 3.0.0 or later, or 4.0.0 or later, or 5.0.0 or later.

 ## Installation